timothyshull/programming_notes/python/fluent_python.md

 - limitations in Python
     - cannot overload operators for the built-in types
     - cannot create new operators, only overload existing ones
-    - some operators can’t be overloaded - is, and, or, not (but the bitwise &, |, ~, can)
+    - some operators can't be overloaded - is, and, or, not (but the bitwise &, |, ~, can)

 ## Unary Operators
 - `-(__neg__)`